mark579/bicicletas-bogota-design/design.md

 A mobile web application that cyclist will use to checkout out a bike from a station, return it and process payment.

 The other application is used for administration and reporting.
 It will be used primarily by the Capacity Managers to get access to reports on utilization and current usage.
-It will also have a reporting dashboard that technicians can acccess to get a current list of maintenance needs.
+It will also have a reporting dashboard that technicians can access to get a current list of maintenance needs.

-### Cyclist Mobile App
+### Cyclist/Station App

 The Cyclist Mobile App will be a web application that can be ran in any browser such that any user with a phone will be able to use the application.
 I would recommend to build using React and Material.
+The application will be responsive so it can work on a mobile device but also on a station.

 This design covers what actions happen at each primary major step of the process.
 Checkout, Riding, and Check In.

 #### Checkout

 Initiating a checkout will be the first action a user will want to take.

+There are two workflows when coming into the application the user will have the choice of signing in and adding payment information or using a prepaid card.

-They will need to sign up for an account and add payment information before checking out a Bike.
+ * User account - They will need to sign up for an account and add payment information before checking out a Bike.
 Their mobile number and email will also need to be captured for contact purposes.
+ * Prepaid Card - The prepaid card option will allow the user to swipe the card.
+The swipe will enter the number in a form on our application, or the user can manually type it in.
+After validating there are sufficient funds we will load the fake user associated with the card and continue.

-After signing in and adding payment information the application will request location information to ensure the user is in range of a station.
+After successfully loading the user and validating payment information the user is then presented to the next step.

+The application will allow the user to select a station, or in the case of the terminal will present them with the current station.
+The station will have

-After doings so the application will make a GET `/station/checkout` request with the users location to the Biking Services backend.
+The application will make a GET `/station/checkout` request with the users location to the Biking Services backend.

 The backend will return with a station and if their are bicycles available offer the user the option to checkout a bike.
 The station will only offer bikes which are not in need of maintenance and will show the users if there is a Bike there but is in need of maintenance. (disabled)

 Upon checking selecting a bike the application will make a POST `/checkout` request to the Biking Service that will add a entry into the database indicating the time the bike was checked out, by which user and also mark the bicycles as checked out.

 Questions - What if the bike sensors fail during the trip?

 #### Riding